 Guests in croc tube at Zoo Miami observing crocodile above.

 Get your booking confirmed instantly

-Wildlife presentations in the amphitheater
+Access to wildlife presentations at the amphitheater

-Interactive exhibits and the botanical collection
+Use of interactive exhibits along with the botanical collection

-Water and jungle playground areas for kids
+Admission includes water and jungle playground areas for kids

-Guided tour
+Guided excursions

+Guests in croc tube at Zoo Miami observing crocodile above.